 “Yes, sir.
 I want to look over the account, to audit it, to…”

 “It’s ready.
 Quite ready.
 Sixty typewritten pages.
-All in perfect order,” admitted the old man as he searched for the requested records, nervous by the conversation’s abrupt change in tone.
+All in perfect order,” admitted the old man as he searched for the requested records, nervous by the conversation’s sudden change in tone.

 “I’d like to see them.”

 “Yes.
-It’s right here,” concluded the Candidate’s clerk, handing over to the tax inspector some papers he’d pulled from a drawer of the dinosauric desk.
+It’s right here,” concluded the Candidate’s clerk, handing over to the tax inspector some papers he took from a drawer of the dinosauric desk.

-With the poise and ease of an expert in the field, Romero y Flores settled in an armchair and began to compare the data in his paperwork with the items in the account that the man with the myopic eyes had given him.
+With the poise and ease of an expert in the field, Romero y Flores settled in an armchair and began comparing the data in his paperwork with the items in the account that the nearsighted man gave him.
 He pretended to know what he was doing.
-Behind his ever-changing mask, which at that moment was one of an experienced accountant — a sullen brow, an occasional pondering pause, a persistent mumbling of monosyllables and quantities — his suspicion against the general assistant twisted into a growing obsession: “He wants to finger me.
+Behind his ever-changing mask, which at that moment was one of an experienced accountant — a sullen brow, an occasional pondering pause, a persistent mumbling of monosyllables and quantities — his suspicion against the general assistant twisted into a growing obsession: “He wants to make a fool of me.
 No!
 I’ll denounce him.
 But how?
-I can’t pinpoint the fraud.
+I’m unable to pinpoint the fraud.
 But the fraud exists!
 It exists!
 Where?
 Wheeere?
 Don Ramiro and Doña Francisca were duped by this bastard.
 I’m sure of it.
 Could they be in on it?
 Impossible.
-They’re such fine people.
+They’re such wonderful people.
 I’ll request an invoice review.
 The invoice review suggested to me by the ‘the drainless swamp of grudges.’
-Everything in order…”
+One step at a time…”

-The old man, timid and nervous as a rat, pretending to be diligently looking over notices and ledgers, was unable to suppress his mocking spirit too.
-He had discovered from the very outset, by the unusual manner in which he had commenced his work, that the so-called tax inspector had no idea where he was standing… “He acts as though… No, dear guambro… It isn’t so… He’s peeing outside the bowl… Hee-hee-hee… The scam… Everything appears to be in order on paper… But…”
+The old man, timid and nervous as a rat, pretended to be diligently looking over notices and ledgers.
+He was unable to suppress his mocking spirit too.
+He had discovered from the very outset, by the unusual manner in which he had commenced his work, that the so-called tax inspector had no idea where he was standing… “He acts as though… No, little guambro… He’s way off the mark… He’s peeing outside the bowl… He-he-he… The scam… Everything appears to be in order on paper… But…”

-“The supporting documents for account 585,” the chulla demanded abruptly, recalling something he had been warned about at the office.
+“The supporting documents for account 585,” the chulla demanded abruptly, recalling something he’d been warned about at the office.

-The general assistant looked at his interlocutor in awe at the unprecedented request.
+At the unprecedented request, the general assistant looked at his interlocutor in awe.
 It wasn’t fear… It was that….
 No one had ever had the audacity to request those documents so casually before.
 No one!
-When the Congress of the Republic did it, it used a process full of apologies, secret sessions, sugar-coated reproaches — like a sinner before Papa God, like a rebellious Indian before “his grace, the big boss.”
+When the Congress of the Republic did it, it used a process full of apologies, secret sessions, sugar-coated reproaches — like a sinner before God the Father, like a rebellious Indian before “his grace, the big boss.”
 And at the end, the country’s highest authority conferred on Don Ramiro a vote of applause.

 “Did you hear me?
-I said the receipts for account 585,” continued Romero y Flores, his pride bolstered by the old man’s reaction.
+I said the receipts for account 585,” continued Romero y Flores, emboldened by the old man’s reaction.

 “I’m afraid I can’t do that, sir.”